mateoconlechuga/convimg/README.md

                                       : the output size if there are many : transparent pixels.

-           compress: zx7              : After quantization, images can then : optionally be compressed in zx7 format.
+           compress: <mode>           : After quantization, images can then : optionally be compressed.
+                                      : Available modes: 'zx0', 'zx7'
+                                      : The 'zx7' compression time is faster, : however 'zx0' is usually better.
                                       : The images will then be required to be : decompressed before use.